 Staying competitive and up to date on the SaaS ERP market is quite a challenge.
 But adding the following technologies to your solution will give you lots of advantages:

 - The power of artificial intelligence (AI).
 In an ERP system, there are lots of ways to implement AI.
 Usually, AI services analyze statistics, make predictions useful for decision-making, automate routine tasks, and simplify interactions with customers by powering chatbots and automatically responding to typical emails.
 Implementing an AI module provides businesses with more options to perfect their operations.
+However, AI is quite an expensive and challenging technology, so before implementing it make sure that it’s the only way to solve your task.
+For example, if you need to speed up some processes, you may be to automate tasks with Automation Anywhere bots.

 - Connections to IoT devices.
 Support for the Internet of Things (IoT) at the data structure level allows an ERP solution to gather gigabytes of information directly from devices.
 This saves the time of employees who need to collect this data.
 Connecting to IoT devices is essential for manufacturers who are implementing Industry 4.0 technologies.